uchchhwash/vidly/README.md

 Vidly is a videl rental application responsible for adding and managing movies and customers and most important thing the rentals and returns.
 This project uses node.js express, mongoDB and the backend is currently hosted on Heroku.
-This project uses python, flask and postgresql for it's backend and is hosted on Heroku.
 #### https://vidly-rental-app.herokuapp.com/api

 All backend code follows  standard javascript ES6 conventions and coding styles.
 All codes are written in clean and all files are structured very well.